NCAS-CMS/cfdm/docs/_sources/tutorial.rst.txt

 More generally, a construct name may be constructed by any of

 * The value of the "standard_name" property, e.g. ``'air_temperature'``,
-* The value of any property, preceeded by the property name and a colon, e.g. ``'long_name:Air Temperature'``,
+* The value of any property, preceded by the property name and a colon, e.g. ``'long_name:Air Temperature'``,
-* The cell measure, preceeded by "measure%", e.g. ``'measure%volume'``
+* The cell measure, preceded by "measure%", e.g. ``'measure%volume'``
-* The netCDF variable name, preceeded by "ncvar%", e.g. ``'ncvar%tas'`` (see the :ref:`netCDF interface
+* The netCDF variable name, preceded by "ncvar%", e.g. ``'ncvar%tas'`` (see the :ref:`netCDF interface
   <NetCDF-interface>`), and
-* The netCDF dimension name, preceeded by "ncdim%" e.g. ``'ncdim%z'`` (see the :ref:`netCDF interface <NetCDF-interface>`).
+* The netCDF dimension name, preceded by "ncdim%" e.g. ``'ncdim%z'`` (see the :ref:`netCDF interface <NetCDF-interface>`).

 Each construct has a `!name` method that, by default, returns the